Virudhunagar district: Administration

 The district is divided into three revenue divisions - Sivakasi, Sattur and Aruppukottai.

 The district comprises ten taluks: Aruppukkottai, Kariapatti, Rajapalayam, Sattur, Sivakasi, Srivilliputhur, Tiruchuli, Vembakottai, Virudhunagar and Watrap.
 In total there are 600 revenue villages in this district.

 This district has nine town panchayats – Seithur, Vathirairuppu, Chettiarpatti, Kariapatti, Mamsapuram, Sundarapandiam, Mallankinaru, S.Kodikulam and W.Pudupatti.

 The Parliamentary Constituency number of Virudhunagar District is 34.

 Economy

-Virudhunagar district is leading in the country in the match industry, fireworks and printing, mostly concentrated in and around Sivakasi.
+Virudhunagar district is one of India's leading in the match industry, fireworks and printing, mostly concentrated in and around Sivakasi.
 Virudhunagar is the main market for oil, chicory, coffee seeds, dry chillies and pulses.
 There are two trade centres (Godowns) in the District one in Virudhunagar and another in Rajapalayam.
 Ginning factories, spinning mills, power loom and hand loom industries are also present in the district at Rajapalayam the second big weaving town in the state after Coimbatore.
 One of the cement plants of Ramco Cements Ltd is located in RR Nagar near Viudhunagar another one located at Alankulam of Sivakasi Taluk.
+In 2018, Government of India classifies Virudhunagar as one of the 112 most underdeveloped district across the country and brought it under Aspirational Districts Programme Phase 1.